 1. CDP-C™ Certified Drone Pilot – Commercial (“Course”) Online Application

 By submitting my application to enroll on CDP-C™ Certified Drone Pilot – Commercial course, certification issued by The UAV Academy LTD, you understand that on issuing it is a certification of recognition that you have passed an exam after attending a two-day theory course in unmanned aerial vehicle (“UAV”) use; completed an Operations Manual for UAVs and have demonstrated a high skill competency in flying UAVs.
 Further, you understand this certification will not grant you a ‘pilot’s licence’, nor will it automatically grant you a permission to fly a UAV commercially in Hong Kong or worldwide.
 You further understand that the certification is solely designed to demonstrate your competency as a UAV pilot, to enable yourself or your organisation (Accountable Manager or pilot) to support any application for permission for commercial work to a national aviation authority, according to the rules of that country, if you so wish.

 Scottcopters Limited is not responsible for the status or otherwise existence of the CDP-C™ certification and as the applicant, you undertake to make your own due diligence enquiries as to the benefits of this certification to your personal needs and requirements.

-1.1 With effect from application for our February 2018 course, the CDP-C™ course includes either discounted half-day or 2 days of group flight training and aircraft rental, provided by Scottcopters Limited, to be taken within 3 months of the Part 2 theory course, at a date to be arranged.
+1.1 Where the CDP-C™ course includes a discounted half-day or 2 days of group flight training and aircraft rental package, provided by Scottcopters Limited, flight training is to be taken within 3 months of the Part 2 theory course, at a date to be arranged.

 1.2 For courses booked up to and including 24-25 March 2018: Part 4 Flight Operations Assessment (FOA) is to be taken within 12 months of 1st attempt at CDP-C™ Part 2 exam and after having had Operations Manual (OM) approved.